turboza/ametris/README.md

 # Ametris

-A Simple blockchain built with Elixir
+A simple Blockchain implementation in Elixir with the purpose of learning

 ## Usage